yuchenjohnlin/personal_system_obsidian/Design/How to design frontend.md

 2. track purchase for today -> default page is today where you can add stuff
 3. track purchase for some other day -> switch to calender view for other days -> need to be easy to switch to a week or a month view (I am thinking if it is easy to have a scroll where you can scroll and the view turns from 1 -> multiple days but this is more advanced and I wonder how to design the frontend structure so that this might be addable in the future.)
 4. understand overall purchase, maybe for different views, I can display the aggregated stats below the calender at the bottom as a minimized stats? and then maybe after scrolling down the upper calender or single day purchase list will minimize,

+ChatGPT

+This is _exactly_ how a real UX designer would begin defining the product.
+Your needs are clear, and they map beautifully into a **hierarchical navigation structure** and a **future-proof view system**.

+Let’s translate your needs into:

+1. **UX Principles** (what the app should feel like)

+2. **Screens & Views** (what the app should show)

+3. **Frontend Architecture** (how to build it so you can extend it later)

+4. **Scalable Design System** (how to support scrolling between day → week → month in future)

+---

+# 🧠 **PART 1 — Understanding Your Needs as UX Principles**

+From what you wrote, these are your UX goals:

+---

+### ⭐ **UX Principle 1: Calm, organized default state**

+> “I don’t want to see an unorganized list when I open the app.”

+Means:

+- No clutter

+- No giant scrolling list

+- No raw transactions dump

+- No cognitive load

+The app should greet you with:

+- **Today’s summary** (purchases & meals)

+- **Clean cards**, not lists

+- **Minimalistic Notion-like interface**

+---

+### ⭐ **UX Principle 2: Default to "Today"**

+> “Track purchase for today → default page is today.”

+YES — great idea.

+Every tracking app does this (journal apps, habit trackers, finance apps):

+- Notion: Today’s template

+- Apple Health: Today tab

+- Cron calendar: Today focus

+- Day One: Today’s entry

+**Your main page = “Today View”**

+---

+### ⭐ **UX Principle 3: Easy navigation to past/future dates**

+You need:

+- Calendar view

+- Day view

+- Month view

+- Week view (optional future addition)

+Your question:

+> “Is it easy to design the frontend so sliding from 1 day → week → month is future addable?”

+YES — but you must architect the UI **as separate components**, not as one giant page.

+---

+### ⭐ **UX Principle 4: Always show contextual stats**

+> “Stats below calendar, maybe minimized unless expanded.”

+GOOD UX.

+The user always wants:

+- total spending

+- top categories

+- trends

+- number of meals

+- number of purchases

+Stats should be:

+- **visible but not overwhelming**

+- collapsible / auto-minimized

+- connected to the active date range (day/week/month)

+---

+# 🎨 **PART 2 — The Main Screens You Need (Based on Your Needs)**

+Here is the ideal structure.

+---

+# 🟦 **1.
+TODAY VIEW (Main Landing Screen)**

+`/today   or   /`

+**What it shows:**

+- Today’s date

+- Quick summary card (“You spent $32.45 at HMart”)

+- List of purchases _for today_

+- Meal activity (e.g., “You cooked spaghetti at 7pm”)

+- Button: + Add Purchase

+- Button: + Add Expense

+- Button: + Add Meal

+- Mini stats (optional)

+This solves Need #1 + Need #2.

+---

+# 🟩 **2.
+DAY VIEW**

+`/day/:date`

+Same as Today View, but for any selected date.

+User navigates by:

+- Clicking a day in the calendar

+- Swiping left/right in future

+- Pressing ← or → buttons

+---

+# 🟧 **3.
+CALENDAR VIEW**

+`/calendar/month`

+Display:

+- Full month grid

+- Dots or small bars representing total spending per day

+- Clicking a day → navigates to Day View

+- Stats section below (auto-updates for selected range)

+- Swipe left/right → change month

+---

+# 🟪 **4.
+WEEK VIEW (Future Feature)**

+`/calendar/week`

+You don’t need this now, but your architecture should allow it.

+Week view usually shows:

+- One row of days

+- Aggregated totals

+- A horizontal-scrollable strip of cards

+To support this in the future, build your calendar views using:

+`<CalendarBaseView>    <CalendarDayCells />    <CalendarHeader />    <Stats /> </CalendarBaseView>`

+This keeps layout flexible.

+---

+# 🟨 **5.
+STATS VIEW (Aggregated Analytics)**

+`/stats`

+Shows:

+- Monthly total

+- Category breakdown

+- Store comparison (Costco vs HMart vs Whole Foods)

+- Price trends

+- Meal cost per day

+- Inventory usage

+Lightweight version appears under calendar.

+Full version appears on its own route.

+---

+# 🖼️ **Visual Flow Diagram (UX Structure)**

+          `┌──────────┐           │  TODAY   │  ← Default Landing Screen           └────┬─────┘                │          (tap calendar icon)                │         ┌──────▼──────┐         │  CALENDAR   │  ← Month View         └──┬────┬────┘            │    │   (tap day)    (tap month stats)            │    │     ┌──────▼┐   ▼───────┐     │ DAY   │   │ STATS │     └────────┘   └───────┘`

+---

+# 🧩 **PART 3 — How to Design Your Frontend Architecture to Support Present & Future Features**

+The **key** is to make each view independent and reusable.

+**Recommended file structure:**

+`src/features/   today/     pages/TodayPage.tsx     components/TodaySummary.tsx     components/TodayPurchaseList.tsx   calendar/     pages/CalendarMonthPage.tsx     components/CalendarGrid.tsx     components/CalendarDayCell.tsx     hooks/useCalendarMonth.ts   day/     pages/DayPage.tsx     components/DayPurchaseList.tsx   stats/     pages/StatsPage.tsx     components/MonthlyStats.tsx   purchases/     components/PurchaseCard.tsx     components/ExpenseRow.tsx     components/AddExpenseBlock.tsx`

+**Layouts:**

+`src/layouts/   AppLayout.tsx   ← sidebar + header + main area`

+Each page loads inside `<AppLayout />`.

+---

+# 🧠 **PART 4 — How to Plan for Future Advanced Features (like smooth sliding week/day/month transitions)**

+To allow future advanced transitions like:

+- sliding horizontally between days

+- expanding day → week → month

+- pinch to zoom between views

+You need only ONE design rule now:

+### ⭐ **Make each view use the same underlying calendar model.**

+Meaning:

+`useCalendar()` hook returns:

+- current date

+- range (day/week/month)

+- next()

+- previous()

+So even if you're only using `month` and `day` now, you structure your logic like:

+`const { range, start, end, nextRange, prevRange } = useCalendar("month");`

+Later, you can replace `"month"` with `"week"` or `"day"` without rewriting entire pages.

+This makes advanced transitions far easier.

+---

+# 🧘 **PART 5 — How to Ensure It Feels Calm, Organized, and Not Overwhelming**

+UX Tips:

+### ✔ Use cards, not tables

+Tables feel heavy.
+Cards feel spacious.

+### ✔ Default state = today, not entire history

+Your app is personal, not a bank list of transactions.

+### ✔ Keep sidebar simple

+- Today

+- Calendar

+- Stats

+- Settings

+### ✔ Only show one or two big elements on screen at once

+### ✔ Keep interactions fluid

+- Expand purchase on tap

+- Add expense inline

+- Calendar navigation smooth

+---

+# 🟢 **FINAL SUMMARY — Your UX Map Based on Your Needs**

+These are the screens your app should have:

+### **1. TODAY VIEW (default) — clean, calm, organized**

+### **2. DAY VIEW — detail of purchases & meals**

+### **3. CALENDAR MONTH VIEW — easy navigation**

+### **4. (Future) WEEK VIEW — horizontal scroll**

+### **5. MINI STATS under views**

+### **6. FULL STATS PAGE**

+Your architecture should reflect these views as _independent pages_ under a shared `<AppLayout />`.

+And YES — this approach _absolutely future-proofs_ your frontend.

+---

+If you'd like, I can now:

+🟦 Generate the **full folder architecture**
+🟧 Provide the **wireframe designs** for each screen
+🟩 Create the **React components** for Today / Day / Calendar / Stats
+🟨 Design the state management system
+🟪 Create a “View Controller” like Notion that smoothly transitions between views

+Just tell me:

+**“Can you generate the full frontend structure?”**